stefasun02/secret-number-game/README.md

 # Secret Number Game

 Welcome to the **Secret Number Game**!
-This is a simple Python-based game where the player must guess a randomly generated number within a certain range.
+This is a simple JS based game where the player must guess a randomly generated number within a certain range.
 The game will guide the player by indicating whether their guess is too high or too low.

 ## Features